Sponsor and status

 Sponsor.
 Representative for Minnesota's 2nd congressional district.
 Democrat.

 Length: 7 pages

-This bill was introduced on September 25, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 25, 2000, in a previous session of Congress, but it did not receive a vote.

 Sep 25, 2000

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5279 (106th) was a bill in the United States Congress.